bgalek/event-101/README.md

 * ensure stable network connection
 	* if wireless - it's a good idea to have 2 of them (for speakers and audiences)
 * red dot / tape the floor for speaker to know where to stand
-* prepare a feedback screen for spekaer to see notes/slides
+* prepare a feedback screen for speaker to see notes/slides
 	* or at least prepare a clock for speakers to see
-* prepare phiscial hints to show from first row
+* prepare phisical hints to show from first row
   * "repeat the question"
   * "you have 5 min left" (if no clock)
   * "speak to the microphone"